dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

 Download the latest installer from our [Windows releases](../releases/windows.md) page, then proceed with the installation.
-Just accept the default options, don't change anything.
+Just accept the default options; don't change anything.

 Make sure to read the section about dealing with [Microsoft Defender SmartScreen](../releases/windows.md#microsoft-defender-smartscreen).